hbrobotics/hbrc_ros_robot_platform/electrical/master_board/README.md

   pulse width modulated.
   This chewed up way too many timers and there was no way to make all of the pin bindings work.
-  Ultimately, the adopted strategy is to put the LED's onto latchable 16-bit shift register that can is controlled by a filled using an SPI device.
+  Ultimately, the adopted strategy is to put the LED's onto latch-able 16-bit shift register that can is controlled by a filled using an SPI device.
   This reduces the pin requirements from 16 to 3 (SCK, SDA, and NSS.)
   The LED wave forms are copied from memory to the SPI device using the DMA device.